hyoungjoojin/notes/content/algorithms/data-structures/dsu/_index.md

 # Disjoint Set Union

-A disjoint set union is a data structure that can be used for efficient union find operations on disjoint sets.
+A disjoint set union is a data structure that can be used for efficient union-find operations on disjoint sets.

 ## Union Find